abinit/abinit/doc/topics/_RTTDDFT.md

 This page gives some information on how to perform a real-time time-dependent DFT (RT-TDDFT) calculation with the ABINIT package.

+!!! warning

+    RT-TDDFT is under active development and should thus be used with caution!

 ## Introduction

 The goal of TDDFT is usually to describe the electronic response to an external time-dependent perturbation.